mgontav/PyML/README.txt

 DISCLAIMER: This Git repo is a copy of the code available at http://pyml.sourceforge.net/.
-I do claim ownership nor responsability over this code.
+I do not claim ownership nor responsability over this code.
 To contact the author, please refer to the README below.

 PyML - a Python Machine Learning package